Understanding Opportunity Zones

-Ramona works in the Field Policy & Management section of the Department of Housing Development, which is customer-focused.
-She works in communities on program delivery, Agency policy priorities and special initiatives, connecting around issues and building relationships.
+Ramona works in Field Policy & Management in the U.S. Department of Housing and Urban Development, which is customer-focused.
+She works in the community on program delivery, Agency policy priorities and special initiatives, connecting around issues and building relationships and partnerships.

 President and Executive Director

 HCRC is a 501(c)3 is a community based non-profit corporation founded in 1990.
 The mission of HCRC is to facilitate affordable housing, community development, and economic development throughout the State of Hawaii by providing innovative financing, training, and consulting services.
 After 25 years of a traditional banking career with Central Pacific Bank, Bank of Hawaii, and Union Bank she made a career change and joined HCRC as the Executive Director 2015.
 She also serves on the Federal Home Loan Bank Affordable Housing Advisory Council and former HANO Director, Treasurer and Board Chair.
 Heathers banking experience and work with non-profits has helped her gain a deep understanding of the financing needs and challenges that community organizations and small businesses face in Hawaii.

 Mark J. Ritchie

 Branch Chief, Business Support